MikeMeliz/TorCrawl.py/README.md

 ## Basic Information:
 TorCrawl.py is a python script to crawl and extract (regular or onion) webpages through TOR network.

-- **Warning:** Crawling is not illegal, but violating copyright is.
-It’s always best to double check a website’s T&C before crawling them.
-Some websites set up what’s called robots.txt to tell crawlers not to visit those pages.
-This crawler will allow you to go around this, but we always recommend respecting robots.txt.
+> [!NOTE]
-- **Keep in mind:** Extracting and crawling through TOR network take some time.
+> Extracting and crawling through TOR network take some time.
 That's normal behaviour; you can find more information [here](https://www.torproject.org/docs/faq.html.en#WhySlow).

+> [!WARNING]
+> Crawling is not illegal, but violating copyright is.
+It’s always best to double check a website’s T&C before start crawling them.
+Some websites set up what’s called `robots.txt` to tell crawlers not to visit those pages.
+> <br>This crawler will allow you to go around this, but we always recommend respecting robots.txt.

 <p align="center"><img src ="https://media.giphy.com/media/RmfzOLuCJTApa/giphy.gif"></p>